 "You have a husband.
 Go to him!"

-Jenny woke up peacefully this time with a glow in her bosom.
+Jenny woke up peacefully this time with a warm glow in her bosom.
 For she knew, in the depths of her soul, that she had a husband, but that she had turned him away.
 As she lay in her bed she understood how foolish she had been.

 There was now not a moment to lose.
-Jenny hurriedly packed a bag and though it was only 5 a.m, bundled Fritz into his travelling basket and was on the street within 20 minutes and making her way down to the railway station.
+Jenny hurriedly packed a bag and though it was only 5 a.m, bundled Fritz into his travelling carrier basket and was on the street within 20 minutes and making her way down to the railway station.
 Within half and hour she was on a train to Stockholm.

 ------------